Last Updated on 02/11/2025

 For example, “Real estate tips” may be too broad and competitive when contrasted to “tips for first-time home buyers in Florida,” which is more targeted and therefore less competitive.

 c.
 Long-tail keywords: Consider employing long-tail keywords, which are longer and more precise phrases.
-They tend to have lower search volumes but more excellent conversion rates since they focus on more particular intent.
+They tend to have lower search volumes but higher conversion rates since they focus on more specific intent.

 For example, instead of “real estate,” write “affordable starter homes in Austin.”